ika-rwth-aachen/mqtt_client/README.md

     - ros_topic:         # ROS topic whose messages are transformed to MQTT messages
       mqtt_topic:        # MQTT topic on which the corresponding ROS messages are sent to the broker
       primitive:         # [false] whether to publish as primitive message
+      json:         # [false] whether message exchanging in in JSON format
       inject_timestamp:  # [false] whether to attach a timestamp to a ROS2MQTT payload (for latency computation on receiver side)
       advanced:
         ros: